Whether you’re looking to play Microsoft Flight Simulator, X-Plane 11, or any other flight simulator game, your needs are likely to be the same.

 The HyperX Cloud Alpha S builds upon its predecessor and betters it in practically every way, especially in the sound department with its excellent virtual 7.1 surround sound.

-You are also able to adjust the mix of game and chat audio levels without the hassle of going into in-game or system menus, which makes it easier to prioritize what you want to hear
+I was also able to adjust the mix of game and chat audio levels without the hassle of going into in-game or system menus, which made it easier to prioritize what I wanted to hear

-The HyperX Cloud Alpha S is comfortable thanks to its highly breathable leatherette ear cushions, and built to last thanks to its durable aluminum frame.
+I found the HyperX Cloud Alpha S to be comfortable thanks to its highly breathable leatherette ear cushions, and built to last thanks to its durable aluminum frame.

 Best VR Headset: HP Reverb G2